top of page

 RESOURCES

-This is a list of books, podcasts, videos, and articles that I find compelling and in general useful to anyone.
+This is a list of books, podcasts, apps that I find compelling and in general useful to anyone.

 BOOKS: